Courthouse & Justice Center Projects

 The Board and County Council2 engaged BakerTilly to provide financial-advisor services relating to the County’s revenue structure, operational revenues, and project financing and Barnes & Thornburg to serve as bond counsel for the project.

-The Board of Commissioners adopted Pulaski County Resolution 2020-04 to authorize engaging Rowland Design; to select the Construction Manager as constructor method of project delivery (pursuant to the Indiana Code); and to appoint an evaluation committee to develop and to disseminate a request for proposals (RFP), to evaluate proposals and firms interested in serving as constructor, and to recommend a firm to the Board of Commissioners.
+The Board of Commissioners adopted Pulaski County Resolutions 2020-04, 2020-09, and 2020-10 to authorize engaging Rowland Design; to select the Construction Manager as constructor method of project delivery (pursuant to the Indiana Code); and to appoint an evaluation committee to develop and to disseminate a request for proposals (RFP), to evaluate proposals and firms interested in serving as constructor, and to recommend a firm to the Board of Commissioners.
 To see the committee makeup and to review committee-meeting minutes and the RFP, visit this page.

 - Pulaski County/Rowland Design contract, part 1